 School Counseling Emphasis

-Community Counseling Emphasis
+Clinical Mental Health Counseling Emphasis

-Higher Education Counseling Emphasis
+Higher Education Counseling and Student Affairs Emphasis

 EARN GRADUATE CREDITS AS A NON-DEGREE-SEEKING STUDENT